 State schools, as public institutions, give preferential treatment to its residents, making it easier to get in than at private schools.
 State schools should be first on your list, even if you believe you have the credentials to be admitted to a top-ranked private institution.

 2. Curriculum: While what you learn in med school is similar from place to place, each school presents the material in different ways.
 Some schools have a block system (one subject at a time) while others are systems-based; most have small group problem-based learning but some use this as a major component.
 Applicants should understand how they learn and then figure out which type of curriculum will best suit their learning style.
 Do you prefer a traditional format (lecture style) or problem-based learning with small groups?
 When are you first introduced to clinical work?
 Find out the curriculum offered at the schools you’re considering, then assemble a list of schools that will give you a learning environment conducive to your preferences, and one in which you will thrive.

 3. Grading System: By the time students get into medical school many of them are tired of grades, and understandably so.
 Most medical schools have some grading scheme for the clinical years–which helps residency program directors assess your work–but most have a Pass/Fail system for the first two years of med school.
 If the grading system is important to you make your list accordingly.

-6. Chances of Admission.
+7. Chances of Admission.
 Any good list of schools will take into account your chances of being admitted.
-Based on your numbers, your GPA and MCAT, and your clinical and extracurricular experiences, you should be able to estimate your chance of admission.
+Based on your GPA and MCAT, and your clinical and extracurricular experiences, you should be able to estimate your chance of admission.
 Of course, at the top-ranked schools nobody can count on being admitted.
 That’s why it’s crucial to spread out your risk and include a wide range of schools to be on the safe side.
-Depending on your circumstances your list should have anywhere from about 15-30 schools on it.
+Depending on your circumstances your list should have about 15-30 schools.